Pyrolusite: Occurrence

-Pyrolusite and romanechite are among the most common manganese minerals.
+Pyrolusite and romanèchite are among the most common manganese minerals.

 Pyrolusite occurs associated with manganite, hollandite, hausmannite, braunite, cryptomelane, chalcophanite, goethite, and hematite under oxidizing conditions in hydrothermal deposits.
-It also occurs in bogs and often results from alteration of manganite.
+It also occurs in bogs and often results from alteration of manganite. it can also occur alongside rhodonite, which is generally pink.

 Use

 The metal is obtained by reduction of the oxide with sodium, magnesium, aluminium, or by electrolysis.
 Pyrolusite is extensively used for the manufacture of spiegeleisen and ferromanganese and of various alloys such as manganese-bronze.
 As an oxidizing agent it is used in the preparation of chlorine; indeed, chlorine gas itself was first described by Karl Scheele in 1774 from the reaction products of pyrolusite and hydrochloric acid.
 Natural pyrolusite has been used in batteries, but high-quality batteries require synthetic products.
 Pyrolusite is also used to prepare disinfectants (permanganates) and for decolorizing glass.
 When mixed with molten glass it oxidizes the ferrous iron to ferric iron, and so discharges the green and brown tints (making it classically useful to glassmakers as a decolorizer).
 As a coloring material, it is used in calico printing and dyeing; for imparting violet, amber, and black colors to glass, pottery, and bricks; and in the manufacture of green and violet paints.